 you may want to do some basic, meditative neck stretches by going to my

 article on Neck Pain.

-May your body-mind-soul be healed as you use these foam roller exercises for your trapezius muscles in your daily routine!
+May your body-mind-soul be healed as you use my foam roller exercises for the trapezius muscles in your daily routine!